Nose Piercing Infections – Symptoms & Treatment Guide

-If your skin is irritated, the nose piercing will be slower to heal.
-So not only are you risking an infection, but you’re also increasing how long your nose piercing will have to heal if you go swimming in a pool soon after you have your piercing done.
+If your skin is irritated, the nose piercing will heal slower.
+Therefore, not only are you risking an infection, but you’re also increasing how long your nose piercing will take to heal if you go swimming in a pool, soon after you have your piercing done.

 For the first week or two after a piercing, if you have a deep tub at home you like to relax in, you might want to consider taking showers instead.